 Although the majority of commuting trips in the city are by private automobile, Providence is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Providence area by reducing both traffic and air pollution.

-The citizens of Providence are very well educated compared to the average community in the nation: 34.46% of adults in Providence have a bachelor's degree or even advanced degree.
+The education level of Providence citizens is very high relative to the national average among all cities (21.84%): 34.46% of adults in Providence have a bachelor's degree or even advanced degree.

 The per capita income in Providence in 2022 was $34,521, which is low income relative to Rhode Island, and middle income relative to the rest of the US.
 This equates to an annual income of $138,084 for a family of four.
 However, Providence contains both very wealthy and poor people as well.